Sound Insulation Guide overview

 Tip 3, the wall/floor junction is usually the dominant path.
 The Guide repeats this so often it becomes a slogan.
 For most wood-frame multi-family conditions, the path that matters most involves the top of the floor and the wall/floor junction.
 If you see a question about acoustic flanking, look there first.

 Tip 4, mass controls airborne, isolation controls impact.
-Bonded concrete topping adds mass and helps airborne control.
-Floating concrete on a resilient layer also adds mass but provides isolation, which is what impact sources need.
-A soft floor covering on top is what mitigates footstep impact at the source.
+A bonded concrete topping adds mass and helps airborne control.
+A floating concrete topping on a resilient layer also adds mass but provides isolation, which is what impact sources need.
+A soft floor covering on top mitigates footstep impact at the source.

 Tip 5, resilient channels beat doubled gypsum.
 The Guide is explicit that flanking through gypsum surfaces is better suppressed by mounting the gypsum on resilient channels than by adding another layer of board.
 If a question offers both options, the channel answer is usually correct.